Alcohol Home Detox

 Medication for Withdrawal and Detoxification

 Medication can be prescribed that will decrease the negative symptoms of alcohol detox and decrease the chance of a life threatening event, such as seizures or delirium tremens.
-Historically, Benzodiazepines or Phenobarbital have been utilized to manage withdrawal.
+Historically Benzodiazepines have been utilized to manage withdrawal.
 Additional medications have recently begun being used to assist with withdrawal.
 Only a physician or nurse practitioner can prescribe the appropriate medication.
 EHD partners with competent prescribers.

 Medication Management to Sustain Recovery